 - 2014: Second grandchild born.
 It’s a boy!

 - 2017: Third grandchild born (on my birthday 🙂 🙂 🙂 ).
 It’s another boy!
-Grandkids are fun, but damn I wish they’d stop!
+Grandkids are fun, but damn, three is enough and I wish they’d stop moving and making noise & messes once in a while!
 LOL

 - 2018: Turned 50.
 Ugh!

-My current interests, and likely topics on Mauder.com
+My current interests, and topics I will likely write about:

-- Technology, especially leveraging technology for many of the items listed below…
+- Technology, especially leveraging technology for several of the interests listed below…

 - Personal Finance & Budgeting